 However, altering code in the first stages of your project may lead to premature optimization.
 And you probably already know that premature optimization is the root of all evil.
 By optimizing software too early you risk wasting resources on a project that has not been properly tested in the field and there is a great likelihood it will require a lot of feature changes.

 At the same time, upgrading hardware for the sake of performance may lead to increased expenses, especially in the long-run.

-Our experience tells us that in the most instances it is much easier to satisfy Google Page Speed requirements with Nginx, than Apache.
+Our experience tells us that in most instances it is much easier to satisfy Google Page Speed requirements with Nginx, than Apache.

 To illustrate the Apache vs Nginx performance differences, we ran a test on one of our websites.
-We used ‘ab’ server benchmarking tool to compare both web servers under two loads: 100 and 1000 simultaneous connections.
+We used the ‘ab’ server benchmarking tool to compare both web servers under two loads: 100 and 1000 simultaneous connections.

 Apache vs Nginx Benchmark

 |Concurrency Level and Complete Requests||Connection time, median to max for Apache (ms)||Connection time, median to max for Nginx (ms)|